geeksam/ladds_graph/README.md

 ## See also

-My coworker Dave's [JavaScript code](https://github.com/mildavw/ladds) playing with the same problem, from a different angle.
+My coworker Dave's [JavaScript code](https://github.com/mildavw/ladds) playing with the same problem, using a genetic algorithm to breed randomly-generated paths.
+His code gets up into the 110-115 point range very quickly, whereas my very first solution struggled to get much higher than 90 points.

 -Sam